jdesive/dockarr/README.md

 - **Readarr**: Readarr is a ebook collection manager for Usenet and BitTorrent users
 - **Searcharr**: This bot allows users to add movies to Radarr, series to Sonarr, and books to Readarr via Telegram messaging app
 - **EmulatorJS**: Self hosted web based retro emulation front end with rom and art management.
+- **HomeAssistant**: Home Assistant allows you to get on top of your energy use with its home energy management feature.
+- **Organizr**: Organizr allows you to set up "Tabs" that will be loaded all in one webpage.
+You can then work on your server with ease.

+### Operating System
+- **Plex Desktop**: Plex desktop client
+- **Plex Media Server**: Plex media server (In case you don't want to run it in docker)
+- **Spotify**: Spotify is a digital music service that gives you access to millions of songs.
+- **Steam**: Steam is the ultimate destination for playing, discussing, and creating games

 ## Service Links
 - [Plex](https://plex.tv) | http://localhost:32400/web